Sra1995/Projects_and_GradSchool/Real-Time Anonymous Chat Application/readme.md

 Inspiration

 This project was inspired by the anonymous chat applications you see in movies, but I wanted to add my own twist.
-Instead of a traditional two-way chat, I wanted to create a one-way communication system where users can only see responses from others, making the experience more mysterious and unique.
+Instead of a traditional two-way chat, I wanted to create a one-way communication system where users can only see responses from others, making the experience more mysterious and unique as if they would use burner phone.

 Technologies Used
 	•	Flask: Backend framework for Python.